Olney State Forest

 Forests in this area have been harvested for timber for many decades – some for over 150 years.
 The forests you see today are regrowth forests which means they have been harvested many times over and grown back.
 Today's forest management practices protect biodiversity, soil and water quality and cultural heritage sites while also allowing for sustainable timber production.
 Forest management in NSW is sustainable – here today, here tomorrow.
 Find out more about sustainable forest management.

 The State Forests of the Watagan Mountains (Awaba, Heaton, Olney, Ourimbah, Watagan and Wyong State forests) have won the Gold Award for Adventure Tourism in the Hunter Central Coast Tourism Awards in 2012, 2013 and 2014, earning their place in the Tourism Hall of Fame.
-They also received a bronze award in the tourist attraction category in 2011 and won the silver award for adventure tourism at the NSW Tourism Awards in 2013.
+They also received a bronze award in the tourist attraction category in 2011, won the silver award for adventure tourism at the NSW Tourism Awards in 2013 and are finalists for the 2014 NSW Tourism Awards.

 Starting from the Pines Picnic Area, the Abbotts Falls Trail starts in dry eucalypt forest and winds its way downhill through moist gullies of bluegum and rainforest, to Abbotts Falls Lookout before climbing out again into the drier forests around the Pines Picnic Area.
 Returns via German Point Road.
 Please note that this track receives minimal maintenance.